aws/amazon-chime-sdk-android/README.md

-## Amazon Chime SDK for Android
+# Amazon Chime SDK for Android

-### Build video calling, audio calling, and screen sharing applications powered by Amazon Chime.
+## Build video calling, audio calling, and screen sharing applications powered by Amazon Chime.

-The Amazon Chime SDK makes it easy to add collaborative audio calling, video calling, and screen share viewing features to Android applications by using the same infrastructure services that power millions of Amazon Chime online meetings.
+The Amazon Chime SDK for Android makes it easy to add collaborative audio calling, video calling, and screen share viewing features to Android applications by using the same infrastructure services that power meetings on the Amazon Chime service.

 This Amazon Chime SDK for Android works by connecting to meeting session resources that you have created in your AWS account.
 The SDK has everything